12 Jyotirlinga Names in India with Names, Places, Map, Significance, Tour Packages. Comprehensive Jyotirlinga Guide.

 Winter Season: The months of November to February covers the winters in Varanasi.
 The temperature stays between 5-degrees to 15-degrees centigrade.
 The weather stays pleasant during this time which makes it comfortable for the visitors.

-How to reach the Kashi Vishwanath Temple?
+How to reach the Kashi Vishwanath Jyotirlinga?

 - Air – The nearest airport to the city is Babatpur which is 22 km from Varanasi.
 Direct flights are operated by Air India as well as other private airlines from cities like Delhi, Mumbai, Kolkata, Chennai, Agra, Bhubaneswar and Lucknow.